Sadegh-Khedry/Sadegh-Khedry/README.md

 # Hello there, I'm Sadegh 👋

-I'm a software enthusiast with a Bachelor's degree in Computer Science, I have some experience in .NET development, Android development, and deep learning.
+I'm a software and data science enthusiast with a Bachelor's degree in Computer Science, I have some experience in deep learning, .NET development and Android development.

 ## About Me